 By burning natural gas to generate hot water and electricity at the same time, it results in significant energy efficiency benefits.
 Thanks to the CHP unit, CA was able to protect the environment and save about $25,000 a year in utility costs.

 Embracing heat pumps

 CA is excited to shift toward advanced heat pumps to support the decarbonization movement — basically, this is an air conditioner that can work in reverse to create heat.
 The efficiency benefits lie in the fact that it can produce two to five times more heat energy than the electrical energy used to operate the heat pump.

-We currently have four dual fuel heat pumps installed in CA facilities, and four more on the way as part of the U.S. Department of Energy Low Carbon pilot.
+We currently have multiple dual fuel heat pumps installed in CA facilities, and more on the way as part of the U.S. Department of Energy Low Carbon pilot.
 These new units are replacing traditional air conditioning units that only used natural gas for heating.

 Environmentally friendly lighting

 LED lights can reduce energy consumption by up to 90 percent when compared to a traditional incandescent light bulb.
 These eco-friendly lights work great in all applications and can last up to 10 years.

 CA has retrofitted nearly all of its lighting fixtures, inside and out, to LED, which has resulted in improved lighting and reduced costs.
 Our exterior LED light fixtures are also full-cutoff, meaning that all the light is focused downward and no energy is lost illuminating the space above the light fixture, significantly reducing light pollution.